 - Support the re-establishment and implementation of equitable affirmative action in admissions processes at California’s public universities and colleges;

-- Provide medical school debt forgiveness for doctors who agree to work in underserved rural areas;
+- Support medical school debt forgiveness for all professionals, such as teachers and doctors, who agree to work in underserved rural areas;

 - Support the removal of mascots with American Indian or Alaskan Native names to more inclusive mascots;